RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Setup-troubleshooting/Is-the-Web-Server-Working.md

-﻿The first thing to check is to see whether the Web Server and Web Connection are running.
+The first thing to check is to see whether the Web Server and Web Connection are running.

 >The following assumes you're working with the Web Connection sample application at http://localhost/wconnect, but these steps can apply to your own applications in your own virtual directory and/or server.